FaisalHammad1999/futureproofwiki/MacOS-Setup.md

 - Visit the [GitHub SSH keys settings page](https://github.com/settings/keys) in your browser and click ‘New SSH Key’
 - Give it a title (anything you want to indicate the machine this key is for) and paste in your key.

+### Two Factor Authentication
+We recommend that you set up two factor authentication (2FA) for your GitHub account - and any other accounts for that matter!
+If you do, you will however need to take one more step when setting up CLI access.
+- Generate new [Personal Access Token](https://github.com/settings/tokens) - *make sure to copy it!*
+- Use this instead of your password on prompt when making your first interaction with GitHub from the CLI (should only happen once)

 ---

 ### Test run GitHub!